hwdsl2/setup-ipsec-vpn/docs/clients.md

 1. Click **Connect**.

 Once connected, you will see a VPN icon overlay on the network status icon.
 You can verify that your traffic is being routed properly by <a href="https://encrypted.google.com/search?q=my+ip" target="_blank">looking up your IP address on Google</a>.
 It should say "Your public IP address is `Your VPN Server IP`".

+## Acknowledgement

+This document was adapted from the <a href="https://github.com/jlund/streisand" target="_blank">Streisand</a> project by Joshua Lund and contributors.

 ## License